StarLegacy/StarLegacy.Wiki/Starships/Gravity Wells.md

 useful for many things, including:

 * Pirates preventing trade ships from escaping, so they can catch them
-* Chased people preventing their attackers from jumping right on top of them
 * Preventing enemies from bringing reinforcements by trapping them with wells

 ## Multiblock